Problems in software: fault, error and failure

-An error is incorrect system behavior which can lead to failure.
+An error is incorrect system behaviour which can lead to failure.
 Errors are normal situation in software, almost every function in every API could reports errors.
 Errors are very important in software, they allow programmers to handle it and thus prevents failures.
 We can distinguish two kinds of errors: value and timing.
-Value errors might be incorrect system state or incorrect object value.
-Timing error includes total non-performance of system (eg. infinite loop, permanent lock on mutex).
+Value errors might be an incorrect system state or incorrect object value.
+Timing error includes total non-performance of the system (eg. infinite loop, permanent lock on mutex).

 When error leads to failure ?